andreykirilyuk/andreykirilyuk/README.md

 - :dart: I’m currently focusing on **React**

-- :computer: View my live projects at [https://www.andreyk.netlify.app](https://www.andreyk.netlify.app)
+- :computer: View my live projects at [andreyk.netlify.app](andreyk.netlify.app)

 - 💬 Ask me about **Music Of Any Kind**